Lynsiearagon/component-suggestion-tool/README.md

 ## ABOUT

 - Allows users to search for and use Visa components using a search bar or a menu.
+- I used NextJs - it is a framework for React and provides a nice developer experience.
+- I used Tailwind to style the app - this provides a very fast and easy way to style components and create responsive designs.

 ## NOTES:

+- TOTAL TIME: ~ 7 HOURS

+- Research and understanding the design.visa.com site took about 1 hour.

-- The longest part of this project was the data portion - this took a couple of hours to format it as needed to use in the app.
-There are some small changes in the code snippets that I had to make because VS Code kept flagging the template literals in the codeSnippets key.
+- The longest part of this project was the data portion; this took about 2 hours.
+You can see the data in src/data/NovaComponents.ts.

+- Styling took roughly 1 hour.

-- In total, the research in the Design.visa.com site and the data formatting took about 3 hours.
+- Development and testing took roughtly 2 hours.

-- I tried searching for an API to pull all of the base component data so that I could use, but I could not find one.
+- Readme took 45 minutes.

+- Deploying to Netlify took 15 minutes.

+## APPROACH

+- Research

+- Decide on data structures and algo approach

+- Structure data:

-- Instead, I had to create the NovaComponents object myself.
-I used the help of Cursor to do this.
-I gave cursor the documentation and the object structure that I wanted.
-It mostly completed the object structure as needed, having a "name", "component", and "codeSnippet" key, but it did copy the codeSnippet incorrectly, and after trying to clarity and write better queries for it to understand the correct code snippets, I had to go through and quality check the object myself.
+  - I created a NovaComponents object; I used the help of Cursor to do this.
+I gave cursor the visa documentation and the object structure that I wanted.
+Cursor mostly completed the object structure that I needed, having a "name", "component", and "codeSnippet" attributes, but it did not copy the codeSnippet correctly.
+After trying to clarity and write better queries for Cursor to understand the correct code snippets, I had to go through and quality check/update the object myself (time consuming).

+- Create basic design and color scheme:

+  - I told cursor to style the words "Component Suggestion Tool" as a basic logo and give me five different designs.
+I chose the one I liked best.
+The colors used in my logo because the color scheme seen throughout my project.
   - I spent roughly 1 hour total styling the application.

-- I used cursor to suggest a color palet.
-I asked for five choices and the finished product is what I selected.
+- I selected a couple of Visa's components and icons that I wanted to use in my project.
+I did customize them a little to fit my needs (colors, extra functionality).

-- The rest of the application, development and testing, went by pretty fast, appx 2 hours.
+- The rest of the application, development, and testing.
+Order of developed components below:

-## WHAT I WANT TO DO:
+  1. Header - Logo and nav.
+  2. Visa component sidebar and main content - Clicked component in sidebar shows up in main container; used useState to hold which component was clicked and then displayed component in main container.
+  3. Create component card - Card has title, Visa component, code snippet, and action buttons.
+  4. Search bar - functionality, filtering, displaying content in main container; used useState to set value of input; on click of Search button searched for keys in the NovaComponents object that included matching words from the search input.
+Each key that had matching words got pushed into the display results; duplicates components were accounted for.
+  5. Test and debugging took place through entire process, more testing happened at end.
+  6. Create and edit ReadME
+  7. Deploy to Netlify

+## CHALLENGES

+- There are some small changes in the displayed code snippets that I had to make because VS Code kept flagging the template literals in the codeSnippets key.
+For time, I had to change `` to ''.

+- I tried searching for an API to pull all of the base component data but I could not find one.

+- It took a little bit of time to decide how I wanted to structure my data.

+- I like for things to look nice and work so it took me longer than the 3 - 4 hours because I wanted to do a good job.

+## FUTURE FEATURES AND UPDATES:

-- I know what I went over the four hour limit, as the data took longer to gather, but I would like to add more component files into the project.
-Currently the majority of components are commented out in the NovaComponents object, as I wanted to prioritize development and not data for the project.
+- I would like to add more component files into the project.
+Currently the majority of the NovaComponent data is commented out because I wanted to prioritize development and not component file creation.

 - I want to add 508 compliance/accessibility.

-- Improve the mobile / responsive design - I did not have enough time to full style this.
+- Improve the mobile / responsive design - I did not have enough time to attend to this.

+- Add more icons to bring the app to life.

 ---